RohatErgun/K-means/README.md

 # K-means
-Implementation of k-means clustering algorithm
+Implementation of k-means clustering algorithm using numpy